 Protective Film - Polyester, Polyethylene Napthalate or Polyimide - 36-100µ

 Graphics - Hot Foil Printing Films - 10-20µ

 Temperature Window - Wax Melt Technology - 10-50µ

 Adhesive & Carrier - Acrylic with polyester or tissue carrier - 150-180µ

 Release Liner - Glassine Paper - 75-120µ

 The above values are only guidelines and should not be relied upon as they can vary depending on the product.

-Temperature up to 49°C (120°F) 6 months from invoice date when stored in a refrigerator.
+Shelf Life: Temperatures up to 36ºC (96.8ºF) 6 months from date of invoice when stored in a refrigerator.